The Macalope is sorry to report that Apple will be shipping another iPhone this year. Ugh. Sorry.

 Indeed!
 If you’re not happy with Samsung’s exploding phones, just switch to their exploding washing machines!

-OK, it’s not a completely crazy point.
+Okay, it’s not a completely crazy point.
 From time to time, iPhones have been known to catch fire or explode.
 But, the Macalope suspects Apple’s somewhat slower pace, better focus and higher value on getting the integrated experience right probably help weed out serious, endemic problems with its products.

 Take a look at the Apple Watch.
 It first shipped in very limited supply because Apple found a flaw in the taptic engines it was receiving from one of two suppliers so it stopped using them.
 People complain that Apple only updates its line of phones annually.
 But responding to perceived threats or opportunities and rushing something to market is precisely what made Samsung ship the Note How Bright It Burns 7.